MicrosoftDocs/win32/desktop-src/cossdk/designing-for-scalability.md

 ---
-Description: 'Scalability is the ability of an application to service an additional load with a linear increase in resource usage.' ms.assetid: '8249f1af-9c96-4545-ad6a-3736c6e63c6d'
+Description: Scalability is the ability of an application to service an additional load with a linear increase in resource usage. ms.assetid: 8249f1af-9c96-4545-ad6a-3736c6e63c6d
-title: Designing for Scalability
+title: Designing for Scalability ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Designing for Scalability